giordi91/SirEngineThe3rd/docs/structure.md

 Here we are going to go through how the games starts from main and ends up into the main loop.

-The actual entry point of the game is inside the engine library and not inside the application, I am not particularly sold on this setup but it comes mostly from how The Cherno ***LINK HERE*** setup his engine and I was curious to try it.
+The actual entry point of the game is inside the engine library and not inside the application, I am not particularly sold on this setup but it comes mostly from how [The Cherno](https://www.youtube.com/watch?v=meARMOmTLgE&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=5) setups his engine and I was curious to try it.
-You can find the entry point in the "entryPoint.h" ***LINK HERE*** file.
+You can find the entry point in the [entryPoint.h](https://github.com/giordi91/SirEngineThe3rd/blob/develop/SirEngineThe3rdLib/src/SirEngine/entryPoint.h) file.
 The entry point will be in charge to instantiate the application.

 The instantiation happens in the createApplication method, which is actually the method that needs to be provided by the "application/game".
 That is how the inversion of the entry point is implemented.